opensearch-project/documentation-website/_im-plugin/index-settings.md

 # Index settings

+You can specify index settings at index creation.
 There are two types of index settings:

-- [Static index settings](#static-index-settings) are settings that you specify at index creation.
+- [Static index settings](#static-index-settings) are settings that you cannot update while the index is open.
 To update a static setting, you must close the index, update the setting, and then reopen the index.
-- [Dynamic index settings](#dynamic-index-settings) can be changed at any time, including at index creation.
+- [Dynamic index settings](#dynamic-index-settings) are settings that you can update at any time.

 ## Specifying a setting when creating an index